Skip to content

 Safety & Reliability

-Deimos DAQs are built with an eye longevity, reliability, and best-effort protection of user hardware.
+Deimos DAQs are built with an eye to longevity, reliability, and best-effort protection of user hardware.
 Notable reliability features include

 • Ultra-lean firmware

-• No operating system, dynamic memory allocation, threading, mutexes, or event-driven interrupts
+• No operating system, dynamic memory allocation, threading, mutexes, or event-driven interrupts.

-• No over-the-air updates (or self-reprogramming capability of any kind)
+• No over-the-air updates (or self-reprogramming capability of any kind).

-• Only timer-driven interrupts w/ processor atomics for sharing resources
+• Only timer-driven interrupts w/ processor atomics for sharing resources.

 • Independent watchdog interrupt & well-defined hardfault behavior